amineraf/notebook-server/README.md

 Java / Spring Boot Notebook Server can execute and include a code from differents language within there interpretors on java.

  ### 1- Installation

+ Prerequisite
+ - Git
+ - Java8
+ - Maven
+##### Installation
 Clone project into a local folder.

 $ git clone https://github.com/amineraf/notebook-server

-#### Maven Installation

-Maven
 Install the last version of Maven.

-Build and Run project
+##### Build and Run project

-Once every thing is installed, run maven package in the project so the jar file can be generated.
+Once everything is installed, run maven package in the project so the jar file can be generated.
 (You can skip Tests).

 **$ mvn package -DskipTests**